Log K-stability of GIT-stable divisors on Fano varieties: Introduction

 \section{Introduction}

-In the past few years, people have made tremendous progress on the construction of K-moduli space of Fano varieties, e.g \cite{Jiang20, BLX19, Xu20, BX19, ABHLX20, XZ20b} etc., and only properness is missing in this picture.
-However, with the help of analytic tools, e.g \cite{CDS15a,CDS15b,CDS15c, Tian15, TW19} ect., people can construct proper K-moduli for smoothable Fano varieties with K$\rm{\ddot{a}}$hler-Einstein metrics, e.g \cite{LWX19, ADL19}.
-With properness in hand, moduli continuity method is now widely used in the literature to construct explicit K-moduli spaces of some special kinds of Fano varieties, e.g. K-moduli for cubic 3-folds (\cite{LX19}) and cubic 4-folds (\cite{Liu20}).
+In the past few years, people have made tremendous progress on the construction of K-moduli space of Fano varieties, e.g \cite{Jiang20, BLX22, Xu20, BX19, ABHLX20, XZ20b, LXZ21}, and it turns out that there exists a projective scheme (as a good moduli space) parametrizing Fano varieties with K-stability and fixed invariants.
+In particular, the K-moduli space is proper.
+This is first known for smoothable Fano varieties with the help of analytic tools, e.g \cite{CDS15a,CDS15b,CDS15c, Tian15, TW19, LWX19, ADL19} ect., and later proven by \cite{LXZ21} for Fano varieties without smoothable condition.
+With properness in hand, moduli continuity method has been widely applied in the literature to construct explicit K-moduli spaces of some special kinds of Fano varieties, e.g. K-moduli for Del Pezzo surfaces (\cite{OSS16}), for cubic 3-folds (\cite{LX19}) and cubic 4-folds (\cite{Liu20}).
 It is well known that GIT-stability and K-stability, although not the same, have close relationship via CM-line bundle.
 More precisely, the generalized Futaki invariant of an one parameter subgroup can be identified with the corresponding GIT-weight via the CM-line bundle on the base (up to a positive multiple), thus in many cases one can construct a morphism from a K-moduli space to a GIT-moduli space.
 The moduli continuity method aims to establish an isomorphism between these two spaces, which becomes a powerful way to confirm K-stability of explicit Fano varieties.